jon-jacky/Piety/editors/edsel.md

 **edsel** is a simple display editor in pure Python.
-It is still line- and command-oriented like *ed.py*, but it also shows buffers update in display windows as you edit with ed commands. *edsel* adds a few new commands for managing display windows.
+It is still line- and command-oriented like *ed.py*, but it also shows buffers update in display windows as you edit with *ed* commands. *edsel* adds a few new commands for managing display windows.

 **edsel** is  based on the line editor [ed.py](ed.md).
 It also provides the built-in Python shell and scripting provided by [edo.py](../editors/edo.md).
-The documentation at those two links provides most of the information you need to use *edsel*.
+Those two pages provide much of what you need need to know to use *edsel*.

-**edsel** can wait for input without blocking, so it can run with a cooperative multitasking system such as [Piety](../piety/README.md).

 **edsel** has no dependencies.

-We also provide a more capable display editor, [eden](eden.md), which is based on *edsel*.

 ## Running edsel ##